kuzfix/LightSoakFW-Python/README.md

 *data* folder is where all the configuration and output files are. *info.txt* contains various test parameters and conditions and the generated command list.
 This data is also saved to database in *testinfo* table. *LightSoakDB.db* is the SQLite database, which is used if *DBconfig.json* doesn't contain connection data for a MySQL database. *serial_log.txt* logs all sent and received data to and from hardware.

 If *output* folder is not present when the code is run, it will be created.
-If It does exist, user will be prompted to select on of three actions:
-- keep the folder, but overwrite *info.txt* and *serial_log.txt* and append data to the database
-- erase the folder contents completely
-- create a new output folder

 ### Test configuration
 Test configuration and sequence is defined in *config.json*.